Harlan County, USA: Synopsis

-Kopple did provide facts and statistics about the companies and the workers.
+Kopple provided facts and statistics about the companies and the workers.
 She notes that Duke Power Company's profits increased 170 percent in a single year.
 Meanwhile, the striking miners, many of whom are living in squalid conditions without utilities or running water, were offered a 4% pay increase, at a time when the estimated cost of living increase was 7% for that same year.

 Joseph Yablonski was a passionate, populistic union representative who was loved by many of the miners.
 Yablonski had challenged W.A.
 "Tony" Boyle for the presidency of the UMWA in 1969, but lost in an election widely viewed as corrupt.
 Later that year, Yablonski and his family were found murdered in their home.
 Early in the film, Boyle is shown in good health.
 Later, after he was convicted of giving $20,000 to another union executive council member to hire the killers of Yablonski and his wife, Boyle appears frail, sickly and using a wheelchair; he was carried up the courthouse steps to face sentencing.

 Almost a full year into the strike, miner Lawrence Jones was fatally shot during a scuffle.
 Jones was young, well liked, had a 16-year-old wife, and an infant baby.
 In the documentary, his mother can be seen breaking down during his funeral, wailing and being carried away by male attendees.
 The strikers and management finally agreed to come to the bargaining table after his death.

 Lois Scott, a leading woman in the mining community, is shown playing a major role in galvanizing the people in support of the strike.
 Several times, she is seen publicly chastising those she feels have been absent from the picket lines.
 In one scene, Scott pulls a pistol from her bra.